heylouise/bulma-starter-theme/STARTER-THEME-SPEC.md

 3. **ACF flexible content rendering** — the `have_rows()` / `the_row()` / `get_sub_field()` pattern is fiddly.
 Reference: [advancedcustomfields.com/resources/flexible-content/](https://www.advancedcustomfields.com/resources/flexible-content/).
 4. **Dark mode for images** — some logos look terrible inverted.
 Add a `.no-dim` class to those images to opt them out (already handled in `theme-variables.css`).

-Ping me on any specific file when you're building and I'll help debug.